North American Free Trade Agreement Treaty Signing – October 1992

 - Immediately upon return, the intern will fill out a brief internship evaluation survey

-- By October 1, the intern will complete a post-internship project that is either a report (approximately five pages in length) or a PowerPoint presentation describing 1) the policy topic(s) researched, 2) a description of his/her role in the study and the analytical tools used, 3) a summary of the key findings, 4) the policy implications of the project, and 5) the professional benefits received from participating in the project.
+- During the fall semester following the internship, the student will complete and present a post-internship PowerPoint presentation describing 1) the organization where the student interned, 2) his/her responsibilities and duties in the organization, 3) policy topic(s) researched and the analytical tools used, 4) a summary of the key findings and the policy implications of the project(s), and 5) the professional benefits received from participating in the project.

-The Institute will spearhead the intern application and selection process, and provide the appropriate awarded amount per internship to the intern.
+The Institute will spearhead the intern application and selection process, and provide the appropriate travel grant amount per internship to the intern.
 The Institute will share relevant contacts and information with students related to the application processes to the potential host institutions.
 While students are responsible for securing their internships, the Institute will backstop the search with information and guidance.
 The Institute will also share practical advice and knowledge relating to living and working abroad.
 In addition, the Mosbacher Institute will review the quality of Mosbacher Internships and their related outputs, providing the necessary monitoring to ensure the Program’s track record of successful internship experiences.

 The Bush School, through the Office of Student Career Services, and the Mosbacher Institute will encourage potential host institutions to provide as stimulating a learning and professional environment as possible for the intern.
 One key feature of such an environment is an active internship supervisor who, as the main professional contact for the intern at the host institution, shall be accessible to the intern for guidance and assignment of tasks.
 The Mosbacher Institute also expects the host institution to provide some minor administrative support, especially at the beginning of the internship period, to ensure that the intern has an appropriate workstation and the necessary local knowledge to function well in his/her role at the institution.